Scouting in Ohio: Boy Scouts of America in Ohio today

 In the 1990s, the Boy Scouts of America (BSA) went through a restructuring in an attempt to reduce manpower, and in several states small historic Councils were merged into a larger supercouncil.
 The Simon Kenton Council is an example of such a supercouncil.

 There are twelve Boy Scouts of America local councils in Ohio.

 Allohak Council

 Allohak Council (#818) was founded in 1991.
 It was composed of six districts and served parts of West Virginia and Ohio.
 The council headquarters was in Parkersburg, West Virginia.

 The Allohak Council was disbanded on December 31, 2018.

 Black Swamp Area Council

 Black Swamp Area Council was created in 1992.
 It is composed of six districts and covers thirteen counties in Ohio.
-The council headquarters is in Findlay, Ohio with an additional service center in Lima, Ohio.
+The council headquarters is in Findlay.